12th arrondissement of Paris: Urban renewal in the 20th century

 Farther to the west, the arrondissement also features the Opéra de la Bastille, the second largest opera house in Paris.
 It was inaugurated by Francois Mitterrand in 1989, on the 200th anniversary of the storming of the Bastille.

 The Coulée verte René-Dumont (or Promenade plantée) was developed at the same time as the Opéra de la Bastille.
 It is a 4.7 km elevated linear park built on top of obsolete railway infrastructure.
 The Viaduc des Arts, a string of workshops for skilled artisans, is also part of this development.
 It is located at the base of the western part of the Coulée verte René-Dumont.

 Places of interest

 Like most neighbourhoods in Paris, the 12th arrondissement offers a rich array of historically important and aesthetically appealing sites.
-For the 12th, these sites emerged mainly from developments in the 19th century and from the late 20th century urban renewal projects.
+For the 12th, these sites emerged mainly from development during the 19th century and from the late 20th century urban renewal projects.
 They include: